Beautifully Designed, Easily Editable Templates to Get your Work Done Faster & Smarter.

-First of, the term "planning and management documents" is simply a generic term and has many categories that can range from project plans, business transaction management documents, strategic SWOT analyses, and even personal development plans.
+First of, the term "planning and management documents" is simply a generic term and has many categories that can range from project plans, business transaction management documents, strategic SWOT analysis, and even personal development plans.
 What planning and management documents do is they help in making sure any activity runs smoothly — this can be achieved through documents such as a checklist of items or tasks that need to be finished, a budget proposal that gives you the idea of how much money you have to work with, or even risk preparedness plans that help ensure the safety of everyone present.

 If you're making a plan in a hurry, Google Docs is an excellent word-platform for you since you can save and edit wherever and whenever you need to.
 Despite Google Docs' advantages, it still won't do much if you have no idea what you are doing, so here are a few tips you can employ to making a fantastic planning and management document.